-Capital One's servicing system utilizes a mortgage-servicing technology platform with multiple capabilities and reporting functions.
-This platform allows Capital One to process mortgage servicing activities including: (i) performing account maintenance, (ii) tracking real estate tax escrows and payments, insurance escrows and payments, replacement reserve escrows, operating statement data and rent rolls, (iii) entering and updating transaction data, and (iv) generating various reports.
-Capital One uses the CREFC® format to report to trustees of CMBS transactions.
-Capital One has developed policies, procedures and controls for the performance of its servicing obligations in compliance with applicable servicing agreements, servicing standards and the servicing criteria set forth in Item 1122 of Regulation AB.
+CBRELS's servicing system utilizes a mortgage-servicing technology platform with multiple capabilities and reporting functions.
+This platform allows CBRELS to process mortgage servicing activities including: (i) performing account maintenance, (ii) tracking borrower communications, (iii) tracking real estate tax escrows and payments, insurance escrows and payments, replacement reserve escrows, operating statement data and rent rolls, (iv) entering and updating transaction data, and (v) generating various reports.
+CBRELS uses the CREFC® format to report to trustees of CMBS transactions and maintains a website (www.cbreloanservices.com) that provides access to reports and other information to investors in CMBS transactions for which CBRELS is a servicer.

+CBRELS has developed policies, procedures and controls for the performance of its primary servicing obligations in compliance with applicable servicing agreements and servicing standards, including USAP audit standards.
 These policies, procedures and controls include, among other things, procedures to (i) notify borrowers of payment delinquencies and other loan defaults, (ii) work with borrowers to facilitate collections and performance prior to the occurrence of a servicing transfer event, (iii) if a servicing transfer event occurs as a result of a delinquency, loss, bankruptcy or other loan default, transfer the subject loan to the special servicer, and (iv) handling delinquent loans and loans subject to the bankruptcy of the borrower.